Straddle fiction and reality as you visit famous sites from both the big and small screen.

 Supermodel Heidi Klum is the host and lead judge for Project Runway.
 At the end of each episode, when sending the losing contestant home, Klum says goodbye to them using her famous catchphrase, “Auf Wiedersehen.”
 The show’s other judges are designer Michael Kors, Elle magazine editor-at-large Nina Garcia, and a weekly guest judge.
 Style guru Tim Gunn is the contestants’ mentor.

 For the show’s first five seasons, Project Runway was shot on-location at Parsons: The New School for Design in New York City’s Fashion District.
-Tour-goers on the New York TV & Movie Sites Tour will catch a glimpse of Parsons while cruising down Fifth Avenue toward Greenwich Village.
 The season finale of Project Runway is always filmed at Bryant Park Fashion Week, the pinnacle event of the fashion world, which is held every February and September at Bryant Park in Manhattan.
 Bryant Park is also seen on the Sex and the City Hotspots Tour.

 As you cruise down Fifth Avenue, keep an eye out for Cheap Jack’s.
 When designers in season one were challenged to envision a collection for the year 2055, the twist was that they had to construct it using materials from the past—found at this vintage store.
 We’ll also pass through the great neighborhood of Chelsea, home to the famed Flower District.
 Gorgeous plants and flowers line the three-block-long District, an open-air market for wholesale and retail florists.
 During season two, contestants snapped up all sorts of petals and greens to fashion garden party dresses.